Entering the European market for table grapes

 Most table grapes are sold through supermarkets.
 Grapes are a typical product that is programmed under supply contracts and marketed as a private label product.

 Many supermarkets select external service providers to supply them with table grapes for a contracted period or programme.
-Some work with annual contracts, while others select an exclusive service provider such as German discounter Lidl has done with OGL Food Trade.
+Some work with annual contracts, while others select an exclusive service provider like German discounter Lidl has done with OGL Food Trade.

-In large volumes, fruit categories such as table grapes, retailers get much more involved in sourcing.
+As table grapes are among the largest fresh fruit categories, retailers get much more involved in sourcing.
 By sourcing grapes directly, retailers improve cost efficiency and control the supply chain with maximum transparency.
 Only large producers will qualify to directly supply to a supermarket chain.
 Most likely, a service provider will be in between to assist with import and logistics.

 Tip:

-- Make use of independent service providers when dealing directly with retailers.
-There are many companies which can take on import formalities, warehousing, packing and distribution for you, for example Kloosterboer, LBP and Cool Control.
+- Use independent service providers when dealing directly with retailers.
+Many companies can take on import formalities, warehousing, packing and distribution for you, such as Kloosterboer, LBP and Cool Control.

 Wholesalers (spot market)